CodeForBerkeley/About/CodeOfConduct.md

 If a participant engages in harassing behavior, Code for Berkeley leadership and/or event organizers may take any action they deem appropriate, including warning the offender and expulsion from Code for Berkeley events and network activities.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.
-Additionally, you can contact Brigade Captain Courtney Brousseau at codeforberkeley@gmail.com.
+Additionally, you can contact Brigade Co-Captains Nandika Donthi and Courtney Brousseau at codeforberkeley@gmail.com.

 Code for Berkeley leadership and/or event staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.